SarahBump/LADYMAFIA/_posts/2017-01-30-KristenSonday.markdown

 {: .question .long #interview-start}
 Talk about the decision to start Paladin.
 How did you decide to take on the challenge of social impact?
 What did you consider when choosing whether to become a for-profit or non-profit company?

 I love the concept of social enterprises because they’re focused on changing the world and becoming self-sustaining at the same time.

-They’re ambitious, bold, and have potential for great impact.
-For me, Paladin was the perfect intersection of my personal and professional experiences.
+Paladin was the perfect intersection of my personal and professional experiences.
 I studied politics and Latin American Studies at school, becoming fixated on the role law and policy play in shaping people’s lives.
 Upon graduating, I joined the Department of Justice doing international criminal work, which helped me understand the complexities of the judicial system and the power of diplomacy.
-I then joined the founding team of Grouper, a NYC-based startup, which taught me how to use tech to scale networks.
+As a founding team member of Grouper, an NYC-based startup,  I learned how to use tech to scale networks.
 At Paladin, I combine those two loves for technology and social justice to scale access to legal services in an unprecedented way.

 When we started Paladin, we decided to incorporate as a B-Corp (benefit corporation) to emphasize our commitment to social impact.
-We also didn’t want to compete with our nonprofit partners for funding, and felt that private investment could allow us to scale our initiatives more quickly!

 {: .question .long}
 From the DoJ to Grouper to Entrepreneurship, your impressive career has been eclectic but with a clear emphasis on helping people.
 What principles have guided you?

-I’ve been so lucky to have had diverse professional experiences, but my main guiding principles are always: how can I learn the most, how can I create the most value, and how can I empower others?
+ My main guiding principles are always: how can I learn the most, how can I create the most value, and how can I empower others?
 You learn something new at every job, and that’s particularly true about startups since you’re moving so quickly and learning by doing.
 My work style tends to be experiential, so I’m constantly trying to find creative solutions to old problems.
-Lastly, empowering others is a personal mission I have as a first-gen college, Latina entrepreneur, so I’m always looking for ways to give back.
+Lastly, as a first gen-college graduate and Latina entrapeneur, empowering others is a personal mission of mine.
+I’m always looking for ways to give back.

-{: .question .short}
-Tell us something unexpected about working at the Department of Justice and Grouper?

-!!!

 {: .question .long}
 During your time at the DoJ, you faced the decision of whether or not to go to law school.
 What led you to ultimately pursue a path in the private sector?

-I learned quickly at the Department of Justice how bureaucracy can constrain innovation, and how important it was to be able to move quickly.
-While I loved the idea of law school, for me personally, that time and money seemed better spent gaining hands-on experience that I could then apply to a global problem.
+I learned quickly at the Department of Justice how bureaucracy can constrain innovation, and how important it was to move quickly.
+While I loved the idea of law school, for me, that time and money seemed better spent gaining hands-on experience that I could then apply to a global problem.
 I do think about going back to night law school to pick up a few of these great pro bono cases myself-- one day!

 {: .question .short}
 What is your style of femininity (or masculinity, if you prefer)?